yeatz0408/buyFit2/README.md

 # buyFit2
-This is a small online store application.
+This is a small online store for fitness.